Psychology BSc (Hons) – 2021 entry

 Using a range of cutting-edge equipment, you will learn about core areas of psychology, research methods and statistics.
 You will also be able to tailor your degree by choosing your final-year modules and dissertation research topic.
 You can also pursue an optional Professional Training placement in a field relevant to your career aspirations.

-Our course is informed by leading research conducted by ourmultidisciplinary research groups, including developmental psychology; environmental psychology; social emotions and equality in relations; health psychology; clinical interventions and practice; and the Surrey BabyLab.
+Our BPS accredited course is informed by leading research conducted by our multidisciplinary research groups, including developmental psychology; environmental psychology; social emotions and equality in relations; health psychology; clinical interventions and practice; and the Surrey BabyLab.

-In the School of Psychology, we’re investing in a major refurbishment of teaching and research facilities for launch in 2019.
+We’ve invested in a major refurbishment of our teaching and research facilities to ensure you are equipped for success.
 This includes a brand new psychology computer lab with a large number of workstations for use in classes, group work and individual study, plus a suite of small break-out project rooms.

 BSc (Hons) - British Psychological Society (BPS)